Top 10 Healthy New Year’s Resolutions for Older Adults

 Tools and Tips

-In later life, you still need healthy foods, but fewer calories. the USDA’s updated MyPyramid for older Adults, at mypyramid.gov, and your healthcare provider can help you make good choices.
+In later life, you still need healthy foods, but fewer calories.
+The USDA’s Choose My Plate program (choosemyplate.gov), and your healthcare provider, can help you make good choices.

-|Toast with a smaller glass||Try to limit your alcohol consumption to a safe amount for older adults.
-Excessive drinking can make you feel depressed and can contribute to other health problems.
-One drink = 12 ounces of beer, 5 ounces of wine, or one ounce of hard liquor.
+|Toast with a smaller glass||Excessive drinking can make you feel depressed, increase your chances of falling, cause trouble sleeping, interact with your medications, and can contribute to other health problems.
+One drink = 12 ounces of beer, 5 ounces of wine, or 1.5 ounces of hard liquor.
 The recommended limit for older men is 14 drinks per week and for older women, 7 per week.|

-|Give your brain a workout||The more you use your mind, the better it will work. read. do crossword puzzles.
-Try Suduko.
-Socializing also gives your brain a boost, so join a bridge club or a discussion group at your local library or senior center. or take a course at your local community college.
-Some offer free classes for adults 65 and older.|
+|Give your brain a workout||The more you use your mind, the better it will work.
+Read.
+Do crossword puzzles.
+Try Sudoku.
+Socializing also gives your brain a boost, so join a bridge club or a discussion group at your local library or senior center.
+Or take a course at your local community college — some offer free classes for adults 65 and older.|

-|Speak up when you feel down or anxious||About 1 in 5 older adults suffer from depression or anxiety. lingering sadness, tiredness, a loss of appetite or pleasure in doing things you once enjoyed, difficultly sleeping, worry, irritability, and wanting to be alone can be signs of depression.
-Talk to your healthcare provider if you have any of these signs for more than two weeks, and reach out to friends and family.|
+|Speak up when you feel down or anxious||About 1 in 5 older adults suffers from depression or anxiety.
+Some possible signs of depression can be lingering sadness, tiredness, loss of appetite or pleasure in doing things you once enjoyed.
+You may also have difficulty sleeping, worry, irritability, and wanting to be alone.
+If you have any of these signs for more than two weeks, talk to your healthcare provider and reach out to friends and family.|

 Older adults need less sleep than younger people, right?
 Wrong!
-Older people need just as much — at least 7 to 8 hours a night.
+Older people need just as much — at least 7 to 8 hours of sleep a night.
 Avoid daytime naps, which can keep you up in the evening.
-Visit the National Sleep Foundation (www.sleepfoundation.org) for more tips on how to sleep better.
+Visit the National Sleep Foundation’s website (www.sleepfoundation.org) for more tips on how to sleep better.

 DISCLAIMER: This information is not intended to diagnose health problems or to take the place of medical advice or care you receive from your physician or other healthcare provider.
 Always consult your healthcare provider about your medications, symptoms, and health problems.

-Last Updated December 2011
+Last Updated January 2017